cosior/TV-HGG/README.md

 # Fundamental dynamics of popularity-similarity trajectories in real networks repository
-The purpose of this repository is to provide access to the paper's datasets, preprocessing scripts, implementation code, and animation videos of the real networks used.
+This repository provides access to the paper's datasets, preprocessing scripts, implementation code, and animation videos of the real networks used.
 The arXiv version of the paper is available [here](https://arxiv.org/abs/2309.01675).
 The paper is part of the project *Time-Varying Hyperbolic Geometric Graphs* [TV-HGGs](https://netsysci.cut.ac.cy/projects/tv-hggs/).

 # General Instructions
 The repository includes the following datasets under the folder __.\DATA__